Canadian finance minister quits after clash with Trudeau – DW – 12/17/2024

 Trudeau's ruling Liberals need the support of at least one other major party in parliament, since they don't have an outright majority.

-Jagmeet Singh, leader of the opposition New Democratic Party (NDP), called for Trudeu's resignation early Monday.
+Jagmeet Singh, leader of the opposition New Democratic Party (NDP), called for Trudeau's resignation early Monday.

 A federal election should be held before October, but if the NDP withdraws its support, an election could be called at any time.